NVIDIA/NeMo/docs/source/nlp/punctuation_and_capitalization_lexical_audio.rst

   Yeah, they make you work.
 Yeah, over there you walk a lot? or Yeah, they make you work.
 Yeah, over there you walk a lot.

-You can find more details on text only P&C in `Punctuation And Capitalization's page <https://docs.nvidia.com/deeplearning/nemo/user-guide/docs/en/main/nlp/punctuation_and_capitalization.html>`_.
+You can find more details on text only punctuation and capitalization in `Punctuation And Capitalization's page <https://docs.nvidia.com/deeplearning/nemo/user-guide/docs/en/main/nlp/punctuation_and_capitalization.html>`_.
 In this document, we focus on model changes needed to use acoustic features.

 Quick Start Guide
 -----------------